 Radiotherapy can be used to try to cure cancer, reduce the chance of cancer coming back or to help relieve symptoms.
 You might have it by itself or with other treatments, such as chemotherapy or surgery.

 Nearly 50 out of 100 (50%) people have radiotherapy at some point during their cancer treatment.

 Most types of radiotherapy use photons.
 But you might have electrons or more rarely protons.
 Your doctor will decide which type you need.

 How radiotherapy works

 Radiotherapy is a type of ionising radiation (high energy) that destroys the cancer cells in the treated area by damaging the DNA of these cells.
 Radiation also affects normal cells.
 This can cause side effects in the treatment area.

 Aim of radiotherapy treatment

-This aims to give a high dose of radiation to the cancer but as low a dose as possible to the surrounding healthy cells.
+It aims to give a high dose of radiation to the cancer but as low a dose as possible to the surrounding healthy cells.
 This gives the highest chance of curing or shrinking the cancer while reducing the risk of side effects.

 Worries about treatment